JerryDoubleU/microservice-template/README.md

 # microservice-template
-A boilerplate for Node.js microservice
+A TypeScript boilerplate for Node.js microservice